-4.1.3 UHF-Band receiver
+4.1.3 UHF-band receiver

-The Ultra High Frequency receiver operates between 544 and 1088 MHz.
-Unlike the L-Band, the bandwidth is not significantly impacted due to RFI making most of the band usable (\sim 90 per cent).
-The system temperature of the receiver goes down to 20 K at the middle of the band with atmospheric and ground spill-over contributing an extra 6-8 K. The average SEFD across the band is \sim 550 Jy per antenna.
+The ultrahigh frequency (UHF) receiver operates between 544 and 1088 MHz.
+Unlike the L-band, the bandwidth is not significantly impacted due to RFI making most of the band usable (~90 per cent).
+The system temperature of the receiver goes down to 20 K at the middle of the band with atmospheric and ground spillover contributing an extra 6-8 K. The average SEFD across the band is ~550 Jy per antenna.

-4.2 Back-end
+4.2 Backend

-For all receivers, the induced voltages are amplified, filtered and directly sampled at the focus of each dish.
+For all receivers, the induced voltages are amplified, filtered, and directly sampled at the focus of each dish.
 The observatory clock is a maser with a GPS receiver for universal time tracking.
-A Time and Frequency Reference (TFR) subsystem is used to maintain the time standard via a 1 pulse per second (1PPS) and 100 MHz clock distribution.
-The digitised data streams are packetised and transmitted over a 40-GbE correlator/beamformer (CBF) network to the Karoo Data Rack Area (KDRA), a data centre located in the Karoo Array Processor Building (Jonas & MeerKAT Team 2016; Camilo et al. 2018).
-The digitised streams then enter the CBF switch.
+A time and frequency reference (TFR) subsystem is used to maintain the time standard via a 1 pulse per second (1PPS) and 100 MHz clock distribution.
+The digitized data streams are packetized and transmitted over a 40-GbE correlator/beamformer (CBF) network to the Karoo Data Rack Area (KDRA), a data centre located in the Karoo Array Processor Building (Camilo et al. 2018; Jonas & MeerKAT Team 2018).
+The digitized streams then enter the CBF switch.
 The CBF consists of several systems responsible for producing different data products catering to various MeerKAT science cases.
 Data products from these systems are transmitted back into the CBF network where any other system can capture this stream and process it further.
-The MeerKAT CBF network uses multicast Ethernet and a folded-Clos topology to enable any-to-any communication between attached instruments (Slabber et al. 2018).
+The MeerKAT CBF network uses multicast ethernet and a folded-Clos topology to enable any-to-any communication between attached instruments (Slabber et al. 2018).
 This way, data published by one instrument can be subscribed to by another.
 The network can be made compatible with hardware supplied by external collaborators to produce data products pertaining to their science case.
 These are termed as User Supplied Equipment (USE).
 A detailed description of the MeerKAT network can be found in Slabber et al. (2018).
 Similarly, a comprehensive explanation of the correlator/beamformer apparatus at MeerKAT is given in van der Byl et al. (2022).
 For MMGPS, there are four systems of interest.
-Two of these system are provided by the South African Radio Astronomy Observatory (SARAO) and used for standard imaging observations.
-These are namely:
+Two of these systems are provided by the South African Radio Astronomy Observatory (SARAO) and used for standard imaging observations.
+These are as follows.

-• F-Engines: The CBF F-engines channelise the digitized voltages from the MeerKAT antennas using a 16-tap polyphase filter with the filter coefficients weighted by a Hann window (e.g. Bailes et al. 2020).
-The system is implemented on the Square Kilometre Array Reconfigurable Application Board (SKARAB)6 boards, with several channelisation modes being provided over both full (wide band) and reduced (narrow band) bandwidths.
-The imaging and time domain science cases of the MMGPS use a 4096-channel (hereafter 4k) mode of the wide-band F-engines to achieve ≈ 210 kHz frequency resolution.
-Our spectral line science case requires the higher frequency resolution provided by a 32768-channel (hereafter 32k) mode applied by the narrow-band F-engines over a ≈ 108 MHz band, providing ≈ 3.2 kHz resolution.
+(i) F-Engines.
+The CBF F-engines channelize the digitized voltages from the MeerKAT antennas using a 16-tap polyphase filter with the filter coefficients weighted by a Hann window (e.g. Bailes et al. 2020).
+The system is implemented on the Square Kilometre

+Array Reconfigurable Application Board (SKARAB), with several channelization modes being provided over both full (wide-band) and reduced (narrow-band) bandwidths.
+The imaging and time-domain science cases of the MMGPS use a 4096-channel (hereafter 4k) mode of the wide-band F-engines to achieve $\approx 210$ kHz frequency resolution.
+Our spectral line science case requires the higher frequency resolution provided by a 32768-channel (hereafter 32k) mode applied by the narrow-band F-engines over a $\approx 108$ MHz band, providing $\approx 3.2$ kHz resolution.

-• X-engines: This CBF X-engines are responsible for crosscorrelating the channelized voltages streams output formed by the F-engines.
-They support all modes of the F-engines, with wide- and narrow-band capabilities that can be run simultaneously.
-The visibilities produced by the X-engines are transmitted through the CBF network to the Science Data Processor (SDP) system which performs quality analysis and quick-look imaging as well as archiving the raw visibilities for later use.
+(ii) X-engines.
+This CBF X-engines are responsible for crosscorrelating the channelized voltages streams output formed by the F-engines.
+They support all modes of the F-engines, with wideand narrow-band capabilities that can be run simultaneously.
+The visibilities produced by the X-engines are transmitted through the CBF network to the Science Data Processor (SDP) system that performs quality analysis and quick-look imaging and archiving the raw visibilities for later use.
 These data products are used by both the spectral line and imaging science cases of the MMGPS.